Two ways of thinking in product

 In many ways, causal reasoning seems to be the antithesis to agile.
-Time-based roadmaps, high-fidelity solution specs, estimations, output-driven product strategy.
+It’s waterfall thinking: Time-based roadmaps, high-fidelity solution specs, estimations, output-driven product strategy.
 All of these methods place an emphasis on predicting the future and then working towards achieving that future.
-But many of us have learned the hard way that this often doesn't work.

 2. Effectual reasoning is the other worldview.
 The word 'effectual' is the inverse of the word 'causal'.
 It says that "you cannot predict what will happen in the future" and this means that "you must learn to act without prediction.”
 It's staying open to new variables, and continuously reimagining new ends.

-Examples of methods that are more conducive to effectual reasoning (and assume the predictability of the future to a lesser extent):
+Examples of methods that aim to be conducive to effectual reasoning by assuming the predictability of the future to a lesser extent:

 Mapping this to product

-Effectual reasoning seems to map strongly to what we are advocating for in Product management.
+Effectual reasoning seems to map strongly to what is mostly advocated for in Product.
 It's almost like the author is describing waterfall vs agile (emphasis mine):

 Unlike causal reasoning that comes to life through careful planning and subsequent execution, effectual reasoning lives and breathes execution.
 Plans are made, and unmade and revised and recast through action and interaction with others on a daily basis. - Sarasvathy

 So does this mean one type of thinking is better than the other, or should they be intermingled?

 It is important to point out though that the same person can use both causal and effectual reasoning at different times depending on what circumstances call for.
 In fact, the best entrepreneurs are capable of both and do use both modes well.
 But they prefer effectual reasoning over causal reasoning in the early stages of a new venture... - Sarasvathy